TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 - Turn off GPU acceleration

-To check the progress of the classification, can check each iterations in the <kbd>~/Class3D/job00X</kbd> and open the volumes <kbd>run_it00x_class001.mrc</kbd> in ChimeraX or IMOD.
+To check the progress of the classification, can check each iteration in the <kbd>~/Class3D/job00X</kbd> and open the volumes <kbd>run_it00x_class001.mrc</kbd> in ChimeraX or IMOD.
 You can also follow it in RELION.
 Go to <kbd>File > Display</kbd> (or Alt+D)  and open <kbd>Class3D > job00X > run_it000_model.star</kbd>.

 This would show you a 2D slice of all your classes, which can sometime be helpful to judge about the quality of the classes.

-Like this for example:
+Like this, for example:

 <a href="/imgs/29_class2.png" data-lightbox="image-gallery">
   <img src="/imgs/29_class2.png" alt="Processing Workflow" style="width:60%;">